efskap/skype-adfree/README.md

 skype-adfree
 ============

 A registry key that disables ads on Skype for Windows.
-Merge it in using regedit, restart Skype, and enjoy.
+Download the [reg key](https://github.com/efskap/skype-adfree/raw/master/skype-adfree.reg), merge it in using regedit (double-clicking the .reg file should work), restart Skype, and enjoy.

 ##What it does